-In 1954, Friedmann and Havighurst (who first defined the concept of retirement that we know of today), found that people at that time viewed retirement as a time that they could truly engage in leisure activities and that their working age was the period of time to save towards this end.
+Friedmann and Havighurst who first defined the concept of retirement which we think of today, in a 1954 research found that people at that time viewed retirement as a time that they could truly engage in leisure activities and that their working age was the period of time to save towards this end.

-Fast forward to today and towards the future, when general standard of living has increased and leisure becomes more accessible and affordable, not to mention more varied.
-The retirement scenario has evolved, and now we tend to enjoy both work and leisure at the same time.
+However, fast forward to today and towards the future, when general standard of living increase and leisure becomes more accessible and affordable, not to mention more varied, we tend to enjoy both work and leisure at the same time.

 This makes the concept of retirement seems less convincing and attractive.
 In the past, people did not see work and the workplace as central to their life interests.